benandrewtyler/ArcadeGame/README.md

 I will be adding a link to my Kanban board for future updates to this and other projects, but before this, below is a short list of nice to haves in the short term:

-* Updated UI - I would like to add card flip animation and make the colour scheme a little more personal
+* Updated UI - I would like to add more assets with a non standard art style and make the colour scheme a little more personal
-* Winning - Make the act of winning have an incentive
+* Winning - Make the act of winning have an incentive, i.e. more winning conditions, scoring, timer that reduces score
-* Start page - Add a start menu
+* Start page - Add a start menu with character select

 Lastly, efforts could be made and hopefully sustained on the overall maintenance, with improved documentation, tutorials/presentations of how